Taiwanese Mandarin: From Japanese

 In general, Japanese loanwords are more widespread in Guoyu than Putonghua.
 Guoyu continues to borrow words from Japanese in the 21st century, especially among youth, for whom Japanese culture is particularly attractive.

 Grammar

 The grammar of Guoyu is largely identical to Putonghua.
-As is the case with lexicon and phonology described above, salient grammatical differences from Putonghua often stem from the influence of Minnanyu.
+As is the case with lexicon and phonology described above, salient grammatical differences from Putonghua often stem from the influence of Hokkien.